mddazure/azure-vwan-microhack/README.md

 :question: Again identify the routes for Spokes 1 and 2 (172.16.(1)(2).0/24).
 Where do they point and how did they get into the table?

-:exclamation: Note that the routes for the tiered Spokes 1 and 2 in the US East Hub's Default table have the Remote Hub as destination.
+:exclamation: Note that the routes for the tiered Spokes 1 and 2 in US East Hub's Default table do not have microhack-we-hub (Remote Hub) as destination, but point directly to the nva-we Virtual Network Connection.

 :point_right: Outbound internet access